HongMain/cocos2d-x/docs/CODING_STYLE.md

 If your class inherits from an existing class but you add no new member variables, you are not required to have a default constructor.

-The reason for this is that if you have no other constructors and do not define a default constructor, the compiler will generate one for you.
-This compiler generated constructor may not initialize your object sensibly.

-If your class inherits from an existing class but you add no new member variables, you are not required to have a default constructor.

 ## Explicit Constructors

 Use the C++ keyword explicit for constructors with one argument.